False Friends in the Shell: Unveiling the Emoticon Semantic Confusion in Large Language Models: Experiment

 {\bf Models.} We evaluate the emoticon semantic confusion on six representative state-of-the-art conversational and code-oriented LLMs, including Claude-Haiku-4.5 (hereafter, Claude), Gemini-2.5-Flash (Gemini), GPT-4.1-Mini (GPT), DeepSeek-v3.2 (DeepSeek), Qwen3-Coder (Qwen), and GLM-4.6 (GLM).
 More model details are in~\autoref{sec:ap_setup_models}.

 {\bf Metrics.} We implement two metrics to evaluate the extent and severity of emoticon semantic confusion in our experiments.

 \(\bullet\) {\it Confusion Ratio (CR)} measures the prevalence of semantic confusion across the LLM responses.
-For the response of model \(M\) to one prompt from our dataset, we use regular expressions to extract the commands or code snippets \(C\) and compare them with groundtruth \(G\).
-For the command different from the ground truth, it will be considered as affected by semantic confusion.
+For the response of model \(M\) to one prompt from our dataset, we employ a hybrid strategy combining regular-expression matching and LLM-based functional equivalence judgment to extract and evaluate the commands or code snippets \(C\) against the groundtruth \(G\) (details in~\autoref{sec:ap_setup_labeling}).
+Only responses that are functionally non-equivalent to the ground truth are counted as confused.
 CR is calculated as the percentage of confused responses relative to the total number of LLM responses.

 where \(N\) indicates the number of prompts involved in the calculation.

 \(\bullet\) {\it Confusion Impact Ratio (CIR)} evaluates the severity of emoticon semantic confusion .
 We introduce a two-tier taxonomy to categorize the impact of commands generated under emoticon semantic confusion. \ding{182} Level 1: Syntactic Failure.
 The model misinterprets the emoticon and produces non-executable, low-risk commands that can be reliably detected by standard syntax checking. \ding{183} Level 2: Executable Misinterpretation.
 This is a `silent failure' that LLM generates syntactically valid but semantically incorrect code, which deviates from user intent and may lead to benign logical errors or harmful side effects, including irreversible security risks (e.g., the case in~\autoref{fig:moti}).
 The CIR for level $k$ is defined as the proportion of confused responses belonging to that specific level: